How to Choose the Right Uptime Monitor in 2026

 Most "best uptime monitor" lists rank vendors top to bottom and never ask what you actually need.
 That works if your requirements happen to match the listicle author's favorite vendor.
 It does not work if you are a hosting reseller reading a list whose top pick is calibrated for an enterprise SaaS procurement team, or a solo founder reading a list whose top pick assumes you already have a paid Slack workspace and an on-call rotation.

 The honest framing is that there are six distinct use cases worth separating.
 Solo founders running indie products.
 Ecommerce stores with cart and checkout flows that have to keep working.
 Early-stage SaaS teams whose login page and OAuth flows are the load-bearing monitor surface.
-Agencies monitoring 25 or more client sites at scale.
+Agencies running a book of client sites under retainer, each client wanting a branded status page.
 SaaS teams with enterprise customers asking for SOC 2 Type II, SAML SSO, or a Terraform provider from their monitoring vendor.
 Hosting resellers provisioning hundreds of monitors per WHMCS account.

 Each segment cares about a different combination of axes: monitor count, browser login monitor availability, multi-step API support, status page features (white-label and custom domain), probe count, procurement compliance, and bulk-provisioning API.
 No single vendor wins all six segments.
 We will say so honestly below.

-To set expectations: Velprove is the recommended pick for three of the six segments (solo founder, ecommerce, early-stage SaaS without enterprise procurement requirements).
-For the other three (agency at scale, enterprise SaaS with SOC 2 procurement, hosting reseller), a different vendor wins and we will route you there.
+To set expectations: Velprove is the recommended pick for four of the six segments (solo founder, ecommerce, early-stage SaaS without enterprise procurement requirements, and agencies running a client book on Pro plans).
+For the other two (enterprise SaaS with SOC 2 procurement and bulk-scale hosting reseller), a different vendor wins and we will route you there.
 The 15-vendor matrix at the end of this post lays out every cell.

 Solo founder: what you need and why Velprove fits